AhmadiRamin/add-update-quicklinks-webpart/README.md

-# add-update-quicklinks-webpart
+# add-update-modern-quicklinks-webpart
-Add/Update SharePoint modern quick links web part
+Console application demonstrates how you can add/update modern web parts